P3DCAT/TTAlphaCombiner/README.md

 ## Caveats

+You might already have some PNG files that are different than the JPG+RGB combo textures.
+Such an example might be `toontown-logo.jpg` (old Toontown logo) and `toontown-logo.png` (your project's logo).
+The PNG file will be overwritten.
+Beware.

 Some alpha RGB channels are larger than the source JPG file.
 Alpha Combiner will complain.
 Those files have to be fixed manually.
 (Only when using `--convert-images`)

 Some RGB files used by fonts have both grayscale and transparency channels.
 Pillow can't open these and these have to be converted manually.
 (Only when using `--convert-images`)